angular-gantt/angular-gantt/docs/configuration/attributes.md

                             noon: {
                                 start: moment('12:00', 'HH:mm'),
                                 end: moment('13:30', 'HH:mm'),
+                                magnet: false, // This will disable magnet snapping
                                 working: false, // This is a resting period
                                 default: true // It will be used for each day },
                             closed: {
+                                magnet: false, // This will disable magnet snapping
                                 working: false // We don't work when it's closed }
         };